 Oral sex can hold a lot of weight in a relationship between two people.
 It’s not an issue if you both like getting and receiving it, of course.
 But what if one of you loves the way it feels and it’s your favorite way to be intimate with your partner, but they aren’t interested in partaking?
-That can be a huge problem and leave you feeling like something is missing.
+That can be a huge problem and leave you feeling like something is missing (and, for many people with vaginas, it can lead to feeling like there’s one less path to orgasm.)

 If this has ever been the case with you and you are fine working your way around it by finding other ways to orgasms or being sexual with your partner, then chances are it isn’t affecting your relationship.